- Who We Are -

 Ms. Trejo is a gerontologist with a Master of Science in Gerontology, Master of Public Administration, and a Graduate Certificate in Long Term Care Administration all from the University of Southern California.
 She consults and trains extensively throughout the United States on the development of programs for the elderly with an emphasis on cultural competence.
 She works with individual countries and international organizations to develop initiatives and programs in the areas of aging, mental health, health, Alzheimer’s, and rehabilitation.
 Her work has been published in professional journals, newsletters, book chapters, and major reports.

 Ms. Trejo’s commitment to excellence have earned national recognition, most noteworthy the Robert Wood Johnson Foundation’s Community Health Leadership Award, considered the nation’s highest honor in community health leadership.
-Los Angeles Magazine named her among the “50 Most Influential Women” and the United States.
+Los Angeles Magazine named her among the “50 Most Influential Women” in the United States.